mindarc/frontend-assessment/readme.md

 Project is based on Angular and Vue.js

-I have completed both exercises usgin Angular and Vue.js as per the requirement.
+I have completed both exercises using Angular and Vue.js as per the requirement.

 The following two Folders contains the code.
 In the folder there is a file called package.json which has all the info about dependencies to run the project.